Judy Klass - personal site

 UNENDING DRAMA starts with a cat fight between two women on a soap opera, dressed to the nines, each desperate to possess a guy named Rex.
 When the director tells them to take a break, the women playing those characters hang out and talk of various things, including what a jerk the guy who plays Rex is -- which complicates their performance, once shooting resumes and he enters the scene.
 This ten-minute play had a reading in Nashville and it was a 2016 finalist for the Heideman Award with the Actors Theatre of Louisville.
 It had a reading in July 2019 in the Women's Theatre Festival of North Carolina's show Occupy the Stage.
 It was given a fun production over Zoom in 2021 by Spark Creative Works as part of their Women's Playwriting Project.

 CATCHING UP WITH JOAN OF ARC is a ten-minute play.
 Three women meet up at their high school's 30th reunion.
 Each has different feelings about it, and very different reasons for being there.
 This play had a reading in Nashville.
-As with WISHES, and PRIVATE DICK, this play is unproduced but it is now published.
+As with WISHES, this play is unproduced onstage but it is now published.
 It was a winner in a Stage It! competition in Florida, and they have put out an anthology.
 They gave it a staged reading in November, 2019.
+CATCHING UP WITH JOAN OF ARC was produced as a podcast in 2020 by Bret Carson Productions as part of Audio Amphitheatre.